Improved version of the PHOBOS Glauber Monte Carlo: Summary

 \section{Summary}

+\fi Glauber Model calculations are commonly used by heavy-ion physics experiments to study the initial state configurations of nuclear matter.
 This document describes the updated implementation (v2) of the Monte Carlo based Glauber Model calculation, which originally was used by the PHOBOS collaboration.
-The main improvement w.r.t.\ the earlier version~\cite{Alver:2008aq} are the inclusion of tritium, Helium-3, and Uranium, as well as the treatment of deformed nuclei and Glauber-Gribov fluctuations of the proton in p+A collisions.
+The main improvement w.r.t.\ the earlier version~\cite{Alver:2008aq} are the inclusion of Tritium, Helium-3, and Uranium, as well as the treatment of deformed nuclei and Glauber-Gribov fluctuations of the proton in p+A collisions.
 The code, accessible online, can be used within user code or in a standalone mode allowing analysis of various distributions.
 The authors welcome comments on the code and suggestions on how to make it more useful to both experimentalists and theorists.